OpenDriveLab/DriveAdapter/README.md

 Check [closed_loop_eval_log/eval_log](closed_loop_eval_log/eval_log) to see how our model drives in Carla! :oncoming_automobile:

-(In case you have a screen to see the interface of Carla simulator, you could remove *DISPLAY=* in [leaderboard/leaderboard/leaderboard_evaluator.py](leaderboard/leaderboard/leaderboard_evaluator.py) and then you could directly watch with Carla.)
+> In case you have a screen to see the interface of Carla simulator, you could remove *`DISPLAY=`* in [leaderboard/leaderboard/leaderboard_evaluator.py](leaderboard/leaderboard/leaderboard_evaluator.py) and then you could watch with Carla straight ahead.

 ## Code Structure